 ….not a problem for Lucy when she loves nothing better than riding through the beautiful back roads of Pembrokeshire with the top down!!

-Dog-friendly accommodation in Pembrokeshire
+Dog-friendly cottages in Pembrokeshire

 If you’re hoping to get away with your four-legged friend this summer – or indeed at any time as we’re open year round – we’d love to welcome you to Celtic Haven.